usnistgov/dioptra/docs/source/explanation/dioptra-motivation/mlops-comparison.rst

 ..
 ACCESS THE FULL CC BY 4.0 LICENSE HERE:
 .. https://creativecommons.org/licenses/by/4.0/legalcode

-.. _explanation-why-use-dioptra:
+.. _explanation-comparison-to-other-mlops-tools:

-Why Use Dioptra?
+Comparison to Other MLops Tools
 ================

-Explaining when Dioptra is appropriate to use and what it's value add is.
+Explaining how Dioptra is different from other common MLops tools.